 I have to say, Fantastic Beasts had a lot to live up to.
 This is due to my belief that the Harry Potter film series is, in my opinion, the greatest saga ever.
 All eight films in that series are, at the very least, very good and this consistency of greatness is quite a remarkable feat considering how other franchises struggle in this regard.

-For instance, Star Wars has the Prequel Trilogy (and the Special Editions but that’s another discussion), the Middle-Earth film series has the Hobbit Trilogy and Indiana Jones has Kingdom of the Crystal Skull to diminish the quality of their respective franchises.
+For instance, Star Wars has the Prequel Trilogy (and the Special Editions but that’s another discussion), the Middle-Earth film series has the Hobbit Trilogy and Indiana Jones has Indiana Jones and the Kingdom of the Crystal Skull to diminish the quality of their respective franchises.
 Harry Potter had no films which were bad.
 They were all quality films and, going into Fantastic Beasts, I hoped that this streak would continue.

 My Thoughts on Fantastic Beasts